When special enrollment periods coincide with open enrollment

 People with employer-sponsored health insurance are used to both open enrollment windows and qualifying events.
 In the employer group market, plans have annual open enrollment times when members can make changes to their plans and eligible employees can enroll.
 Outside of that time frame, however, a qualifying event is required in order to enroll or change coverage.

-In the individual market, this was never been part of the equation prior to 2014 – people could apply for coverage any time they wanted.
+In the individual market, this was never part of the equation prior to 2014 – people could apply for coverage any time they wanted.
 But policies were not guaranteed issue, so pre-existing conditions meant that some people couldn’t get coverage or had to pay more for their policies.

 All of that changed thanks to the ACA.
 Individual coverage is now quite similar to group coverage.
 As a result, the individual market now utilizes annual open enrollment windows and allows for special open enrollment triggered by qualifying events.